Home » Govt Exams » CTET 2023: Latest News, Exam Dates, Eligibility, Application Details

 Nature and standard of questions

 Once available, candidates can check their CTET Results online.
-Candidates who pass the CTET Exam with the required minimum score are eligible to apply for government and private teaching jobs throughout India.
+Candidates who pass the CTET Exam with the required minimum score can apply for government and private teaching jobs throughout India.
 The qualifying candidates should have a minimum of 60%.

 Candidates can check their results by visiting the website and entering their registration number, password, and date of birth.
 Doing so will lead them to the page stating their result or the cut-off.
 The details of the CTET Exam in December 2021 are as under: